grishatop1/antimonium-web/README.md

 # Antimonium
-A lightweight python program with modern GUI made to launch other applications.
+A lightweight python application launcher with modern GUI.

 ## Usage
-Antimonium launcher only requires __eel__ and __PIL__ library which you can get these by pasting this command in your terminal:
+Antimonium requires __eel__ and __PIL__ libraries.
+Get them by typing the following commands in your terminal:

 `pip install eel`
 `pip install pillow`

-And simply run *antimonium.py*

 ### NOTE:
-You should have installed Chrome or Edge browser on your PC to start using antimonium...
+You should have Chrome or Edge browser installed on your PC to use Antimonium.